netfocusinc/argh/README.md

 Interpret PHP command line arguments with ease so you can focus on your CLI application.

-Detailed information and usage examples are available at [Argh!
+- More about Argh at [Argh!
 Argument Helper for PHP CLI](https://www.netfocusinc.com/argh)

+- Detailed documentation in the [Argh!
+Wiki](https://github.com/netfocusinc/argh/wiki)

 # ALPHA RELEASE